Spotlighting Task-Relevant Features: Object-Centric Representations for Better Generalization in Robotic Manipulation: Introduction

 Recent work has intensified efforts to improve visual representation learning and their pre-training methodology as the foundation for robust robot policy learning.
 Advances include large-scale pre-training on egocentric video with time-contrastive and language-aligned objectives~\cite{nair2022r3muniversalvisualrepresentation,majumdar2024searchartificialvisualcortex, ma2023vipuniversalvisualreward}, distilling vision foundation models into compact encoders~\cite{shang2024theiadistillingdiversevision}, and adopting self-supervised schemes such as masked autoencoding~\cite{radosavovic2022realworldrobotlearningmasked}.
-However, despite their diversity, these methods mostly produce one of two features types: \begin{itemize} \item \textbf{Global features:} a single vector summarizing the entire image, typically obtained by pooling operations (e.g., max or average pooling in CNNs) or by extracting a special CLS token in ViTs. \item \textbf{Dense features:} a patch-wise embedding from one of the encoder's layers (usually the last).
-These features preserve spatial detail but do not explicitly represent individual objects. \end{itemize} But these visual representations are far removed from human intelligence.
-By perceiving our surroundings as distinct entities and decomposing them into elementary components, we can quickly spotlight on the \textit{relevant} ones for manipulation and adapt our behavior to achieve novel tasks~\cite{spelke1990principles, lake2016buildingmachineslearnthink}.
-In contrast, as illustrated in Figure~\ref{fig:overview}, both approaches tend to entangle task-relevant and irrelevant cues, and often focus too narrowly on specific image regions, making them brittle to distribution shifts such as lighting changes, novel textures, and clutter~\cite{jiang2024robots, parisi2022unsurprisingeffectivenesspretrainedvision, burns2023makespretrainedvisualrepresentations}.
+However, despite their diversity, these methods mostly produce one of two features types: \textbf{global} or \textbf{dense features}. \textbf{Global features} is a single vector summarizing the entire image, typically obtained by pooling operations (\textit{e.g.}, max or average pooling in CNNs) or by extracting a special CLS token in ViTs while \textbf{dense features} is an embedding from one of the encoder's layers (usually the last).
+While effective for in-distribution tasks, these representations lack an explicit mechanism to separate task-relevant objects from irrelevant background noise, as illustrated in Figure~\ref{fig:overview}.
+Consequently, the resulting policies often overfit to spurious correlations, such as table texture or lighting conditions, leading to catastrophic failure under distribution shifts~\cite{burns2023makespretrainedvisualrepresentations, hu2023pretrainedvisionmodelsmotor}.

-Motivated by these limitations, we posit that visuomotor policy learning should rely on object-centric visual representations for better learning efficiency and generalization capability, and we propose focusing on \textbf{Slot-based Object-Centric Representations (SOCRs)}~\cite{locatello2020objectcentriclearningslotattention, seitzer2023bridginggaprealworldobjectcentric}.
-SOCRs introduce an intermediate layer, Slot Attention~\cite{locatello2020objectcentriclearningslotattention}, which restructures dense features into a small set of "object-like" vectors, called slots.
-This slot-based approach preserves spatial organization and yields a more compositional, entity-level representation, enabling the policy to focus on task-relevant aspects of the scene while ignoring irrelevant variations.
-This structured representation aligns more closely with how robots need to parse and interact with the world, enabling models to track, manipulate, and abstract objects effectively.